 Vitamin C is involved in a variety of important biological processes, such as, protection of cells from oxidative stress, absorption of iron from food, and supporting a healthy immune system.†

-Recent reports by the The National Health and Nutrition Examination Survey (NHANES) estimate that less than 30 million Americans actually have optimal Vitamin C levels.2 Elderberry supplements with Vitamin C are an easy way to incorporate more Vitamin C into your diet.
+Recent reports by the The National Health and Nutrition Examination Survey (NHANES) estimate that less than 30 million Americans actually have optimal Vitamin C levels.2 Elderberry supplements with Vitamin C are an easy way to incorporate more Vitamin C for your immune system into your diet.

 Elderberries have a long history of traditional use among European herbalists dating all the way back to ancient times.
 The flowers, leaves and berries all contain beneficial active compounds including flavonoids, lectins, and anthocyanins.
 These active compounds, especially anthocyanins, have potent antioxidant activity that help neutralize damaging free radicals in your body.